Kaelon Fox

 Kaelon Paul Fox (born May 31, 1995) is an American retired soccer player.

 Playing career

-College & amateur
+College and amateur

 Fox played three seasons of college soccer at the University of Kentucky between 2013 and 2016, including a redshirted season in 2015.
 With the Wildcats, Fox made 48 appearances and scored 5 goals.
 In 2013, Fox was named to the SEC First-Year Honor Roll.
 In 2017, Fox transferred to Saint Francis University, where he made 18 appearances and scored a single goal.

 During and after college, Fox spent time in the USL PDL with Carolina Dynamo, Portland Timbers U23s, Reading United AC, and Mississippi Brilla.

 Völsungur ÍF

 In February 2019, it was announced that Fox had signed his first professional contract with 2nd-tier Icelandic side Völsungur ÍF.
 Fox won the player of the season award in his only season with the club.

 Thór

 Fox moved to fellow top division Icelandic side Thór in 2020, but only made a single appearance during a season affected by the COVID-19 pandemic.
 He spent time on loan with his previous club Völsungur.